 Soil with Thorn Roots.
 This third soil was of suitable condition.
 It was dark, moist, and fertile soil, and it brought forth weeds along with the beginnings of good fruit.
 This ground was broken up and had all the makings of looking fruitful.
 The farmer found good soil but cleared the weeds, so it looked good on the surface, but he did not dig up the roots of old weeds that lay below.
 It looked good on the outside, but the ground was not prepared well.
 His expectation was high until he saw weeds coming up with the first blade of the wheat.
-With time, though, the farmer saw that the weeds wrapped themselves around the wheat, stopping any growth.
-The thorns speak of a person who remembers the Word of God and takes the truths home, but his manner of life is not changed.
+Over time, the farmer saw that the weeds wrapped themselves around the wheat, hindering growth.
+The thorns speak of a person who remembers the Word of God and takes the truths home, but his life is not changed.
 They have businesses to look after, responsibilities here and there.
 The wheat cannot get an inkling of sunshine; there are just too many worries and concerns to take care of the things of eternity.

 This type of soil represents people who have the things of this world as their primary focus.
-They do not value the things of eternity; their pursuit is for the bigger car, the bigger house, and the better job.
-Not all rich people are deceived into living in such a way, though.
-The famous English cricket player, C.T.
-Studd, was born to a wealthy family and grew up to be one of the greatest cricketers of all time, and yet when challenged as to faith in God, he sold everything and went to Africa, China, and India as a missionary.
+They have never seen that the elements of eternity are of so much more value.
+Their pursuit is for the bigger car, the bigger house, and the better job.
+The kingdom of God is not their priority.
+There is the story of the famous English cricket player, C.T.
+Studd, born to a wealthy family who grew up to be one of the greatest cricketers of all time, and yet, when challenged as to faith in God, he sold everything and went to Africa, China, and India as a missionary.
 He left his career at a time in his life when he was very successful.
 He obeyed because God called him.
-One of his famous quotes goes like this: "If Jesus Christ be God and died for me, then no sacrifice can be too great for me to make for Him."
+One of his famous quotes goes like this: "If Jesus Christ is God and died for me, then no sacrifice can be too great for me to make for Him."

 Do not allow the things of this world to crowd out your love for God and your mission to serve Him and His people.
-We are not all called to give up our careers like C.T.
+We are not all called to give up careers like C.T.
 Studd, but we are all called to follow Christ.
-Riches are deceitful, and the love of comfort, notoriety, and reputation, will hinder you from a rich inheritance to come in the Kingdom of God.
-Keep in front of you the picture of those shut out of the wedding of the Lamb because they were not known by Christ (Matthew 25:10).
+Riches are deceitful, and the love of comfort, notoriety, and reputation, will hinder you from a precious inheritance to come in the Kingdom of God.
+Keep in front of you the picture of those being shut out of the wedding of the Lamb because they were not known by Christ (Matthew 25:10).
 Pursue Christ with all your heart.

-The Seed on Good Soil.
+The seed on Good Soil.
 Finally, we come to the good seed that fell on good soil.
-The ground had been adequately prepared and broken up by repentance and conviction of sin.
+The ground was prepared correctly and broken up by repentance and conviction of sin.
 This soil typifies the man or woman who hears the Word of God, values it, and makes room for it in the depths of their lives.
-Their mind, will, and emotions are fully integrated into doing whatever it takes to fulfill the will of God for their lives.
-In the Gospel of Matthew, a parallel passage of Scripture, the good soil brought different levels of return: "But the seed falling on good soil refers to someone who hears the word and understands it, the one who produces a crop, yielding a hundred, sixty or thirty times what was sown" (Matthew 13:23).
+Their mind, will, and emotions fully integrated into doing whatever it takes to fulfill the will of God for their lives.
+In a parallel passage in the Gospel of Matthew, the good soil brings different levels of return: "But the seed falling on good soil refers to someone who hears the word and understands it.
+This is the one who produces a crop, yielding a hundred, sixty or thirty times what was sown" (Matthew 13:23).